openoms/bitcoin-tutorials/satochip/README.md

 <img src="./card-and-reader01.png" height="200">
 <img src="./card-and-reader02.png" height="200">

-* Plug in the card to the readr with the chip facing up
+* Plug in the card to the reader with the chip facing up
 * Connet the Reader to a USB port
 * The reader will start flashing